EDDIE RODICK ORCHESTRA

 STEVE MEISNER BAND

-STEVE MEISNER is a multi-talented musician, entertainer, composer & arranger.
+Steve Meisner is a multi-talented musician, entertainer, composer & arranger.
 He began playing the accordion at the age of 5 and has been earning a living in the music business since the age of 16.
 Steve’s family has a rich musical heritage and he is a second-generation full time working musician.
 His father, the late Verne Meisner, had a successful music career for over 50 years.
 Steve’s brand of music is extremely versatile and appealing to a wide audience.
 He has made a name for himself by taking the music he grew up with from his father and adding his own imagination and feeling.
 He has brought his brand of traditional American polka into the 21st century with a fresh spark & swing while retaining the roots of this music.

 KLANCNIK AND FRIENDS

-The Klancnik and Friends Band is quickly becoming one of the most dynamic and energetic groups in all of polka music.
+The Klancnik and Friends Band has become one of the most dynamic and energetic groups in all of polka music.
 Specializing in the “Cleveland-Style” of polkas, the band’s goal is not only to help preserve this genre, but to further evolve it’s distinctly American roots.
 The KNF Band also represents a much needed movement in the polka field, presenting a group comprised entirely of younger, talented musicians who are completely committed to playing and advancing this unique art form.
 The band’s sound can be very aggressive at times.
 It has been described as a “Polka Powerhouse” and as being a “Polka Inferno.”
 One critic wrote: “The band totally rocks, with a sound that I would call Neo-Slovenian.”
 In addition to their hard driving polkas, the group also performs several other styles of music that compliments their instrumentation and individual abilities.

 BOB DOSZAK ORCHESTRA